barry-ha/Griduino/README.md

 1. Help screen
 1. Map distances screen
 1. Status screen
+1. GMT clock screen
 1. Volume control screen

 ## Programming
 Griduino project hardware and software is open source and available on Github: [github.com/barry-ha/](https://github.com/barry-ha/)

 Griduino will have its own website at www.Griduino.com.
-(Not written yet, as of 4-16-2020.)
+(Not written yet, as of June 2020.)

 ## Arduino IDE Version
-As of 4-16-2020, the build workbench is: **Arduino IDE v1.8.12**
+As of 4-16-2020, the build workbench is: **Arduino IDE v1.8.13**

 Boards Manager: Install the latest version of these boards:
-- Arduino AVR Boards by Arduino: v1.8.2
+- Arduino AVR Boards by Arduino: v1.8.3
 - Arduino SAMD Boards (32-bits ARM Cortex-M0+): v1.8.6
 - Adafruit SAMD Boards: v1.5.11